microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/group_subscribebymail.md

 # group: subscribeByMail

-Calling this method will enable the current user to receive email conversations for this group.
+Calling this method will enable the current user to receive email notifications for this group, about new posts, events, and files in that group. .

 ### Prerequisites
 One of the following **scopes** is required to execute this API: *Group.ReadWrite.All*